 Rhiwbach Slate Quarry and its Tramway

 Rhiwbach Quarry is situated about 3 miles East of Blaenau Ffestiniog in North West Wales.
 The tramway, which was built to link it to the Ffestiniog Railway, also served three other quarries.
 This site is intended to give an impression of what remains of the quarries and tramway today.
 The Rhiwbach Tramway was the longest feeder line in the industry and runs across bleak uninhabited moorland.
 Rhiwbach itself was so remote that it had its own schoolhouse.
 The whole undertaking gives some idea of just how important the Slate Industry was to this part of the world.
-This website has now been updated with expanded coverage of Manod quarry.

 British Railways steam in the 1960's